etijskens/wetppr/docs/evaluation.md

 advice he would have been given:

 !!!
 Tip
-    ***Write 5 lines of code and write a test for them (the other way around is ok too).
+    ***Write 5 lines of code and write a test for them.
 Do not proceed (with the next 5 lines) before the test passes***.
 Just 5, not 10!
 Your test code is also code and will initially contain bugs as well. ***As you get more experienced you may increase that number to 6, even 7, ...***

 Admittedly, this advice is slightly biased to the conservative side, but I hope you get the point.
 You will be surprised how many mistakes you make, being a novice.
 But as you will discover the source of error soon, your progress will not come to a halt.
 Instead, you will learn fast and your progress will even speed up.
-I will give you practical tools to accomplish this.
+You will be given practical tools to accomplish this.

+!!! note "Caveat"
+    There is a small disadvantage to the approach we are following.
+It is biased towards **bottom-up design**.
+In bottom-up design your start from the details, gradually aggregating them into larger parts, and, eventually, into the final application.
+Its opponent is **top-down** design, in which you start with the a high-level formulation of the problem.
+This is then broken down in smaller components and gradually refined until all details are covered.
+With a bit of imagination it is, however, possible to write tests for a top-down approach by focussing on how the components work together, rather than on what they are doing.
+Top-down design is important because it forces you to think on the high-level structure of your application.
+This is paramount to how fast users will adopt your application, because it relates to user-friendly-ness, intuitive understanding, flexibility, ...
+    In general, however, research scientists seem to better at ease with bottom-up thinking.